stevefranchak/code42-coding-assessment/README.md

 ### Penalty of Using Recursive Algorithms

-The author prefers elegant recursive solutions when dealing with aggregating data from trees and iterating through the nodes of a tree.
+The author prefers recursive solutions when dealing with aggregating data from trees and iterating through the nodes of a tree.
 However, this does prevent **very** deep organization hierarchies from being processed due to overflowing the call stack.

-The author has not pinpointed the exact number, but somewhere between an organization hierarchy that is 25,000 levels deep and one that is 50,000 levels deep does this CLI tool fail with a `StackOverflowException`.
+The author has not pinpointed the exact value, but somewhere between an organization hierarchy tree that is 25,000 levels deep and one that is 50,000 levels deep does this CLI tool fail with a `StackOverflowException`.
 If this CLI tool must meet the use case of processing these deep organization hierarchies, then the recursive methods of `Org` and `OrgCollection` will need to be replaced with iterative solutions.